 Temporary impact restoration shall be conducted in accordance with the temporary impact restoration plan.

-If implementation of temporary impact restoration installation is not completed within six months of completion of work in the impacted areas, the Central Coast Water Board may require compensatory mitigation to offset temporal loss of waters of the state.
+If implementation of temporary impact restoration installation is not completed within six months of completion of work in the impacted areas, the Central Coast Water Board may require compensatory mitigation to offset temporal impacts to beneficial uses of surface waters of the state.

 Permanent/Temporal Impact Compensatory Mitigation